 After making a Suspicious Activity Report, you must not make your client aware of this.

 Submitting a SAR

-To submit a SAR or a DAML SAR, you must use the online SAR submission portal.
+To submit a SAR or a DAML SAR, you must use the NCA's online SAR submission portal.

-We have partnered with the National Crime Agency to create a webinar to improve the quality of submissions which the NCA receive.
+We have partnered with the National Crime Agency to create a webinar to improve the quality of submissions that the NCA receive.

 This webinar is largely focused on submitting high-quality DAML SARs, but will help in submitting any type of Suspicious Activity Report.